instagib-rf/instagib-rf.github.io/_posts/2025-06-24-your-new-blog-post.md

 ## This is my first blog post!

-## iCloud Drive Sync on Windows will not progress
+## iCloud Drive Sync on Windows will not progress and how I fixed it

 After restoring from a crash, my iCloud drive stopped synchronizing and was not updating files.
 My guess is that iCloud does a sort of local or server-side scanning of files which will cause it to stop processing further files if it fails for a reason.